Okay, so you’re struggling to tell the difference between types of 3D printers like FDM and SLA? Or SLS and EBM? Or LOB and MJF?

-These type of 3D printers have a huge advantage.
+Binder Jetting 3D printers have a huge advantage over the other types of 3D printers.
 You can print in full-color by adding pigments to the binder (usually cyan, magenta, yellow, black and white).
 This made it the preferred method for the popular 3D selfies.
 The drawback of this 3D printing method is the structural integrity of the objects.
 You won’t get high-resolution and rugged prints with this type of 3D printer technology – but there are some exceptions.

 There’s also advancement in this type of 3D printing technology.
 In 2016, Hewlett-Packard introduced “Multijet Fusion” (MJF), which wants to bring Binder Jetting to the next level-